5 Ways to Recognize Your Nonprofit’s Mid-Level Donors

 5. Implement a Donor Recognition Wall or Plaque

 A donor recognition wall or plaque is one way to meaningfully recognize your mid-level donors at a given location, like your headquarters or a building they contributed to.
-This resource showcases the wide range of customization options for recognition walls — for your mid-level donors, you may want to use a digital recognition wall, so you can fit enough names on the wall and easily modify the list to add or change the names based on a given campaign or year.
+You may want to use a digital recognition wall, so you can fit enough names on the wall and easily modify the list to add or change the names based on a given campaign or year.

 Plaques may also be within the realm of possibility for recognizing your mid-level donors.
 Solidifying their contributions in the form of a permanent area dedicated to them can go a long way to keep their participation levels up.